Scary-Sounding Skincare Ingredients That Are Surprisingly Good For Your Skin

 However, not everything in nature is always good for your skin (cough, poison oak).
 Some ingredients like peppermint and lemon oils can be terribly harsh when applied to your skin and may cause redness, itching and dryness – especially if it errs on the sensitive side.
 So, don’t be fooled, nature is awesome, for sure, but not everything in nature is awesome for your skin.

 In the exact same way, not all synthetic ingredients are bad.
-We’re proud to say our products avoid all the big nasties, such as parabens, sulfates, phthalates and PEGs, but we’re not 100 percent natural because we believe the best kind of skincare comes from a clever combination of both nature and science.
+We’re proud to say our products avoid all the big nasties, such as parabens, sulfates, and phthalates, but we’re not 100 percent natural because we believe the best kind of skincare comes from a clever combination of both nature and science.

 On that note, here are five ingredients that sound pretty scary… but really aren't.
 How do we know?
 Because we use them across many of our formulations and we’d never knowingly put anything into our products that could harm your skin.
 You're welcome.